 Emily is a cum laude graduate of the Loyola University Chicago School of Law, where she earned a certificate in Child and Family Law and was a senior editor for the Loyola University Chicago Law Journal.
-She also served as president of the Education Law & Policy Society.
 Emily received her undergraduate degree, with honors, from Washington University in St. Louis, where she was Captain of the varsity volleyball team.
-While in law school, Emily interned at the Department of Education’s Office of Civil Rights and was an extern at Franczek.

-In her spare time, Emily enjoys yoga, playing volleyball, and live music.
+In her spare time, Emily enjoys spending time with her family and dog, traveling, and live music.